 Who should be referred?

-Anyone with a medical condition that may impair their ability to drive safely.
-See the State of Maine DMV medical conditions rules www.maine.gov/sos/bmv/licenses/medical.html
+- Anyone with a medical condition that may impair their ability to drive safely.
+See the State of Maine Bureau of Motor Vehicles (BMV) medical conditions rules www.maine.gov/sos/bmv/licenses/medical.html

 Who should refer a client?